BY PASTOR T. O. BANSO

 In James 5:14-15, the Bible says, “Is anyone among you sick?
 Let him call for the elders of the church, and let them pray over him, anointing him with oil in the name of the Lord.
 And the prayer of faith will save the sick, and the Lord will raise him up.
 And if he has committed sins, he will be forgiven” (NKJV).
 Also, in Mark 6:12-13, the Bible says of the twelve disciples of Jesus: “So they went out and preached that people should repent.
 And they cast out many demons, and anointed with oil many who were sick, and healed them” (NKJV).

 After this incident, something strange happened.
 As I said earlier, human beings are always in search of power – either the power of God or the power of the devil.
-They know that to stand without power makes them vulnerable.
+They know that standing without power makes them vulnerable.
 After the incident of Acts 19, some itinerant Jewish exorcists, who probably felt they were losing out to Paul who had the power of God, which was greater than their own, began to imitate him.
 It, however, boomeranged.

 The Bible says, “Then some of the itinerant Jewish exorcists took it upon themselves to call the name of the Lord Jesus over those who had evil spirits, saying, ‘We exorcise you by the Jesus whom Paul preaches.’
 Also there were seven sons of Sceva, a Jewish chief priest, who did so.
 And the evil spirit answered and said, ‘Jesus I know, and Paul I know; but who are you?’
 Then the man in whom the evil spirit was leaped on them, overpowered them, and prevailed against them, so that they fled out of that house naked and wounded” (verses 13-16 NKJV).
 These exorcists, who were using the power of the devil, got what they did not bargain for.
 They must have regretted their action.